 Generation X – High Flexibility and Hard Work

-Seminars, refresher courses, and additional training – these are things that always interesting to X. Such people also need fixed income and confidence in the future.
-They can be good leaders, as they are flexible, attentive and able to negotiate.
+Seminars, refresher courses, and additional training – are things that are always interesting to X. Such people also need fixed income and confidence in the future.
+They can be good leaders, as they are flexible, attentive, and able to negotiate.
 They are experienced enough to be authoritative, but at the same time are also interested in all modern ideas and events.

 Millennials or Echo Boomers – The Energy, Ease, and Creativity